What is blepharitis?

 Blepharitis is a persistent inflammation of the eyelids.
 It is a common problem for both adults and children and may cause some swelling of the lid, itching, irritation or occasionally redness of the eye itself.
 The condition frequently occurs in those who have a tendency towards oily skin, dandruff or dry eyes.

-What causes it?
+What causes blepharitis?

 Blepharitis can be caused by an infection, or as a complication of a skin condition, such as:

-a condition that causes the skin to become oily or flaky
+A condition that causes the skin to become oily or flaky

-a condition that causes the face to appear red and blotchy
+A condition that causes the face to appear red and blotchy